Calgary Gas and Electricity Retailers

 - Another piece of I.D.

-Transferring or cancelling services
+Transferring or canceling services

 If you are sticking with your current retailer, then you will need to provide them with your new address and your desired move-out and move-in date.
 If you will no longer need their services, give at least two months’ notice of your end date.